aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 ## Clean up

-Remove the data from your raw and transformed buckets.
+Remove the data from your data bucket.
 Once this is complete, you can delete the stack via CLI or console.

 <details>
 <summary><strong>:white_check_mark: Step-by-step directions (expand for details)</strong></summary><p>